 In the early 1960s, a decision was made to demolish the existing City Hall, and build a "modern" city hall and convention hall in its place, at a cost of $1.5 million.
 Alexandria Mayor George W. Bowdon, Jr. presided over the ribbon cutting and dedication ceremonies.
 The Knights of Columbus raised the United States flag as part of the festivities.
 The new structure features underground parking, and was designed by the Alexandria architectural firm of Barron, Heinberg & Brocato.

 In the 1990s, the Alexandria landscape was forever changed with the construction and opening of Interstate I-49.

-The City was also faced with the closing of England Air Force Base in 1992; however, the base has been successfully transitioned to England Air Park which houses Alexandria International Airport (AEX), golf courses, a motel, restaurant and major businesses and industries such as Union Tank Car.
+The City was also faced with the closing of England Air Force Base in 1992; however, the base has been successfully transitioned to the England Air Park which houses Alexandria International Airport (AEX), golf courses, and major businesses and industries such as Union Tank Car.

 The development of residential subdivisions continued, with new homes available in places like Castle Village, Wilshire Park, Grundy Cooper, Martin Park, Charles Park and other locales.